J-1 Visa Psychologist Jobs

 Match your J-1 category before applying

-Your career stage determines your J-1 program category.
+Your career stage determines your J-1 visa program category.
 Current graduate students typically qualify as Interns, early-career psychologists fit the Trainee category, and doctoral or postdoctoral researchers usually fall under Research Scholar.
 Applying to roles that match the wrong category can derail your DS-2019 issuance.

 Verify your credentials transfer to U.S. licensing